jellyfin/jellyfin-sdk-kotlin/openapi-generator/README.md

 The generator uses a special hook system to change the generated code to better suite the Kotlin language.
-For example, the "ImageBlurHashes" property in BaseItemDto can be simplified by using a Map, and therefor a hook is added for it.
-All these hooks need to be maintained and updated when the OpenAPI specification changes.
+For example, the "ImageBlurHashes" property in BaseItemDto can be simplified by using a Map, and thus a hook is added for it.
+All hooks need to be maintained and updated when the OpenAPI specification changes.

 ## Running